AI Factory (SN80) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 AI Factory Historical Price

-According to the latest data gathered on AI Factory live price page, the current price of AI Factory is 0.661759USD.
-The circulating supply of AI Factory(SN80) is 793.38K SN80 , giving it a market capitalization of $525.03K.
+According to the latest data gathered on AI Factory live price page, the current price of AI Factory is 0.647491USD.
+The circulating supply of AI Factory(SN80) is 793.38K SN80 , giving it a market capitalization of $513.71K.

 - 30 Days0.00%$ --$ 0.874956$ 0.615853